SAP-samples/btp-developer-guide-cap/documentation/auditlog/4-deploy-to-cf.md

       requires:
       - name: incidents-auditlog
     ```
 3. Update `xs-security.json` and add `admin` role.
+Also add the `Token_Exchange` role-template to enable OAuth2 token exchange.
 The final `xs-security.json` will look like below:

     ```json
     {